Old East Slavic: Literary language

 A page from Svyatoslav's Miscellanies (1073).

 The political unification of the region into the state called Kievan Rus', from which modern Belarus, Russia and Ukraine trace their origins, occurred approximately a century before the adoption of Christianity in 988 and the establishment of the South Slavic Old Church Slavonic as the liturgical and literary language.
 Documentation of the Old East Slavic language of this period is scanty, making it difficult at best fully to determine the relationship between the literary language and its spoken dialects.

-There are references in Byzantine sources to pre-Christian Slavs in European Russia using some form of writing.
+There are references in Byzantine sources to pre-Christian Slavs in Eastern Europe using some form of writing.
 Despite some suggestive archaeological finds and a corroboration by the tenth-century monk Chernorizets Hrabar that ancient Slavs wrote in "strokes and incisions", the exact nature of this system is unknown.

 Although the Glagolitic alphabet was briefly introduced, as witnessed by church inscriptions in Novgorod, it was soon entirely superseded by Cyrillic.
-The samples of birch-bark writing excavated in Novgorod have provided crucial information about the pure tenth-century vernacular in North-West Russia, almost entirely free of Church Slavonic influence.
+The samples of birch-bark writing excavated in Novgorod have provided crucial information about the pure tenth-century vernacular in vernacular in North-West Russia, almost entirely free of Church Slavonic influence.
 It is also known that borrowings and calques from Byzantine Greek began to enter the vernacular at this time, and that simultaneously the literary language in its turn began to be modified towards Eastern Slavic.

 The following excerpts illustrate two of the most famous literary monuments.

 NOTE: The spelling of the original excerpt has been partly modernized.
 The translations are best attempts at being literal, not literary.